Gagauz people: Ukrainian Gagauz

 Since 1991, the Gagauz nation became a trans-border nation located in Budjak and divided between Moldova and Ukraine.
 In Ukraine, they form a minority and mainly live near the Bessarabian Bulgarians community around the city of Bolhrad.
 In the 2001 Ukrainian census, the Gagauz population accounted for 31,923 people, with 27,617 (86.51%) of them living in the Budjak area of the Bessarabian region of Odesa Oblast, primarily in and around the cities of Izmail, Reni, and Kiliya, as well as the Bolhrad Raion (district).

 In the Odesa region, the Gagauz make up 1.1% of the region's population.
 The number of Gagauz in the period between the 1989 and 2001 censuses increased by 0.9%, and the share of residents of the region - by 0.1%.
-A notable Ukrainian Gagauz was Mykola Palas (born 1980), who served as a colonel during the Russo-Ukrainian War and is a recipient of the Hero of Ukraine award.
+A notable Ukrainian Gagauz is Mykola Palas (born 1980), who served as a colonel during the Russo-Ukrainian War and is a recipient of the Hero of Ukraine award.